 Endurance, patience, recognition, commemoration, celebration, generosity and gratitude marked these years.
 The church and choir observed their notable anniversaries, women’s eligibility to vote and be Vestry members, the war time service of clergy and members, the ordination of women and their ministries with the parish.

-Now, Christ's Church awaits its 31st Rector, the Rev. Kate Malin.
-Kate's first Sunday will be March 4, 2018.
-To learn more about Kate, her family and this next exciting chapter in Christ's Church history, please click here.
+Christ's Church welcomed its 31st Rector, the Rev. Kate Malin in March of 2018.
+Kate's Institution was held on Thursday evening, June 14th.
+It was a joyful and jubilant celebration of the beginning of an exciting new chapter in the lengthy life of Christ's Church Rye.
+The future is writ large!
+To learn more about Kate, her family and this next chapter in Christ's Church history, please click here.

 A very special thank you to writer and historian, Betsy Field, for composing the Christ's Church History page.